Shire Cruisers Boating Holiday FAQs

 Do you provide 'free' wifi?

 No. The systems presently available require the boatyard to purchase large quantities of data, to be used by some customers effectively at the expense of others.
-And the signal is too often poor in our valley bottoms, and the technology is not yet reliable.
+And the signal is too often poor in our valley bottoms, the available SIM cards are only 3G, and the technology is not yet reliable.
 Meanwhile, if you can find a good signal, you can use your phone as a hub.

 What do your other customers think?